VikParuchuri/surya/README.md

 ## Reading order

-You can detect the reading order of an image, pdf, or folder of images/pdfs with the following command.
-This will write out a json file with the detected reading order and layout.
+This command will write out a json file with the detected reading order and layout.

 ```shell
 surya_order DATA_PATH --images